Visper22/GridSearch-Saving-Progress/README.md

 ## Code based on this to resources:
 - [xbgoost early stopping with grid search](https://xgboosting.com/xgboost-early-stopping-with-grid-search/)
 - [How to save every predicted result in each iteration of GridSearchCV with LightGBM](https://stackoverflow.com/questions/55423988/how-to-save-every-predicted-result-in-each-iteration-of-gridsearchcv-with-lightg)

+  ## Next steps:
+  - Adding a way to choose the scorer
+  - Change from a functions approach to a classes approach